SockenShop/catalogue/README.md

 # catalogue service

+### This repository contains Kubernetes manifests for deploying a catalogue application using a Kubernetes Deployment and Service.

+# Catalogue Deployment and Service

 ###This repository contains Kubernetes manifests for deploying a catalogue application using a Kubernetes Deployment and Service.

 ## Kubernetes Deployment

-###Certainly!
-Here is a basic Readme.md file for the provided Kubernetes manifests:

-markdown
-Copy code
-# Catalogue Deployment and Service

-This repository contains Kubernetes manifests for deploying a catalogue application using a Kubernetes Deployment and Service.

-## Kubernetes Deployment

-The Kubernetes Deployment defines the catalogue application deployment with the following specifications:
+###The Kubernetes Deployment defines the catalogue application deployment with the following specifications:

 ```yaml
 apiVersion: apps/v1